Add Grid-aware Websites to an existing site with Cloudflare Workers

 Writing some code

 Now that we have the main dependencies for this project installed, we can write some code in the src/index.js file.
-What we will do is:
+First, though, let's walk through the code that is already there in that file.

 export default {